Magdalen Streets’ hidden history:

 It’s not exactly on Magdalen Street; it was behind it on the East side, a lovely little round tower enclosed by Peacock Street, Willis Street and Barrack Street.
 Until the 1860s, half timbered tudor houses stood on all sides, these were condemned and replaced by apparently faceless Victorian terraces which with the benefit of being now we consider quite nice.
 Barrack Street retained some of the old stuff right up until it’s demise.
 The Inner link Road cast a long shadow, particularly over the North of Norwich, bisecting Magdalen Street as it does, the slope shuddering to a halt at the roundabout, before speeding off along the carriageway, we drive through ghosts of not much more than a track lined by collapsing slums, now broad and lined by St James hill and the development on one side and the large Jarrold site on the other, former council houses evaporating in a dream of a new business quarter ten years ago, it still sits there, a giant car park with a profusion of Buddleia, Blackberry and Fireweed grow at it’s edges.
 This was once alive but impoverished, vibrant quarter of the city, A Barracks, The Spitalfields, higgeldy-piggeldy houses right up to the city walls and the flow and bustle of Magdalen Street a mere dawdle away.

-It took the powers of The Corporation to finally remove the church entirely, specifically Herbert Rowley, Norwich City’s Chief Engineer and his minions.
+It took the powers of the Corporation to finally remove the church entirely, specifically Herbert Rowley, Norwich City’s Chief Engineer and his minions.
 It could have been rebuilt as St Julian was, or made safe and left as a symbolic curiosity or folly like St Benedicts, even just the tower.
-Yet of course even in 1945 it’s fate was probably already sealed in one of the various options that gave us the Link Road, the fevered glittering imagining of the ’45 Plan’, so in the late 1960s and early 1970s not content with the flyover chopping an ugly suspended concrete wall through Magdalen Street, demolishing Stump Cross and all the Regency and Tudor buildings that surrounded it, replacing it all with a glowering brick block and the glittering glass walls of Sovereign House, they also demolished what was left of St Paul.
-The burials were moved and all evidence that a church had stood there removed, now a name and the old stone cemetery wall on the West and North sides are the only sign that this small children’s play park was once a medieval church and centre of a community.
+Yet of course even in 1945 it’s fate was probably already sealed in one of the various options that gave us the ring road and the link road, those fevered glittering imaginings of the ’45 Plan’.
+So in the late 1960s and early 1970s not content with the flyover chopping a concrete wall through Magdalen Street, demolishing Stump Cross and all the Regency and Tudor buildings that surrounded it, and replacing it all with a glowering brick block of Gildengate House and the glittering glass walls of Sovereign House, they also demolished what was left of St Paul’s church.
+The burials were moved and all evidence that it had stood removed, now the name of a square and the old cemetery walls and fences on the West and North sides are the only sign that this, now, a small children’s play park was once a medieval church and centre of a community.

 The whole series of articles are available here: